 In a culture which didn’t recognize the inherent dignity and value of every human being, the sincere love Amy showed the Indian people caught their attention and opened the door for Amy to share Jesus with them.

-A beautifully scandalous result of Indians placing their faith in Christ was the dissolution of the caste system and also of discriminatory cultural roles.
+A beautifully scandalous result of Indians placing their faith in Christ was the dissolution of the caste system among the Christians and also of discriminatory cultural roles.
 Women began to place their faith in Jesus and Amy soon found herself with a small group of female Christ-followers eager to learn God’s Word and share Jesus with others.
 And women who had been separated by the deep divide of their differing castes began doing life and ministry as equals.

 The original small group of women dedicated to Christ called themselves Starry Cluster and traveled from village to village holding Bible studies and sharing Jesus.
 It wasn’t easy, and, at times, they found themselves threatened and in danger.
 Most of the women traveling with Amy were single, but there was one married couple: Mariel and her husband (who became the cook for their group).